-How to attach the invisible zipper with an ordinary zipper foot
+How to put in an invisible zipper with an ordinary zipper foot

 Steps to sewing invisible zip

-Back-stitch to reinforce stitching.
-You should start with back stitch to anchor thread at top.
+Back-stitch to reinforce the stitching.
+You should start with a backstitch to anchor the thread at the top.
 Stitch from top to down.
-When you reach the end of the zipper opening make a diagonal stitch to the zipper coil ( or back stitch)
+When you reach the end of the zipper opening make a diagonal stitch to the zipper coil (or backstitch).